 Red-eared sliders need a diet that is a mixture of both animal and plant materials.
 Young red-eared sliders eat more animal protein, so babies should start with a diet that's more on the carnivorous side.

-Commercial pellets are fairly nutritious, are convenient, and are beneficial since they contain a good mix of vitamins and minerals.
+Commercial pellets are fairly nutritious, convenient, and beneficial since they contain a good mix of vitamins and minerals.
 However, as the saying goes, variety is the spice of life.
 Offering a wide variety of foods is better than just dropping in a commercial turtle pellet for your little guy.
-A variety of fresh food offers a wider range of nutrients in different forms, which may even be absorbed better when fed in the natural state.
+A variety of fresh food offers a wider range of nutrients in different forms.

 - Prey Items: Earthworms, crickets, waxworms, silkworms, aquatic snails, bloodworms, daphnia, shrimp, krill, and mealworms.
 For very small turtles, prey may have to be cut into smaller pieces.
 Larger turtles can be offered larger prey, such as tadpoles or feeder fish, though some experts warn that feeder fish may carry parasites and other undesirables, and some fish (like goldfish) are too fatty to be fed regularly.